 Information on housing and grants is published on the website of the International Relations Office of the University of Zurich.

 The International Relations Office is a very important partner for your stay as a guest student at the University of Zurich.
-The office provides a broad offer of useful information regarding all aspects of living in Zurich (immigration, insurance, language courses, housing etc.) and is in charge of the formal procedure of the Socrates Erasmus Exchange including the grants.
+The office provides a broad offer of useful information regarding all aspects of living in Zurich (immigration, insurance, language courses, housing etc.) and is in charge of the formal procedure of the Swiss European Mobility Programme including the grants.
 Visit their website early and contact them if you have questions or need help.

 Once you have completed your study programme and eventual examinations you will be handed out a Transcript of Records on the basis of the documentations that you have completed during your stay.
 Detailed information about the formal procedure will be provided after your arrival in Zurich.